 The property is built with a minimalist and modern design but with an eye on greenness and whole living.
 Mr. Misadventures and I stayed there at the beginning of this month when we visited the Red Rock Canyon Park and the Valley of Fire State Park.
 We enjoyed our stay immensely.

-You can see the importance of greenness right away when arrive on property, there are spots for hybrid and electric cars; recycling bins and other little touches the enforce their green and whole living philosophies.
+You can see the importance of greenness right away when arriving on the property, there are spots for hybrid and electric cars; recycling bins, and other little touches that enforce their green and whole living philosophies.

 The design of the property reflects our personal taste of minimalism mixed with modern/urban design.

 The rooms are well thought out, a perfect little studio apartment.

 The kitchen is great.
 Really functional for such a small (but well-thought-out) space.

 The little details have been considered, like where to fit your suitcases: